LuisCastilloKC/luis-castillo-portfolio/README.md

 </ul>

 # App purpose
-The purpose of this app is to showcase all my personal project and experience as I keep growing as a Software Engineer.
+This app aims to showcase all my projects and experience as I grow as a Software Engineer.

 # Function
-This app is build as a single page, user can navigae through the page by clicking the Nav menu where it has the funcionally to scroll to the spesific component, the app is also mobile friendly.
+This app is built as a single page; users can navigate through the page by clicking the Nav menu, where it has the function to scroll to the specific component; the app is also mobile-friendly.

 # Dependencies
-Dependecies I used to build this portofilio app was:
+Dependencies I used to build this portfolio app was:

 1. React Scroll
 2. React Icons
 3. Styled Components